netsurf-browser/netsurf/docs/using-monkey.md

 *   `LOGIN OPEN LWIN` _%id%_ `URL` _%url%_ USER _%str%_ PASSWD _%str%_ `REALM` _%str%_

-    The core asked Monkey to ask for identification for the named realm at the given URL.
+    The core asked Monkey to ask for identification for the given URL.

-> TODO: Implement support to control the 401LOGIN process
+    This will be *immediately* followed by:

+*   `LOGIN USER LWIN` _%id%_ `STR` _%str%_

+    The given login window has a default username of the given string

+    This will be *immediately* followed by:

+*   `LOGIN PASS LWIN` _%id%_ `STR` _%str%_

+    The given login window has a default password of the given string

+    This will be *immediately* followed by:

+*   `LOGIN REALM LWIN` _%id%_ `STR` _%str%_

+    The given login window has a realm of the given string

+    Subsequent to this message, the user of monkey is at liberty to issue `LOGIN` commands to control the response of the `401LOGIN` process.

 ### Plotter messages